anguelesperanza/controller-to-kbm/README.md

 `v0.0.3-alpha` will focues on creating a config based system to allow users to edit the keybindings.

 There is still quite a bit of figuring out to do for this so nothing is promised yet until more of this has been figured out.

+The rough idea is:

+- Config files on a per game basis
+- Swapping config files based on active windows (maybe)
+- Implementing the remaining controller buttons (right thumbstick press (R3), Triggers)

 ## Version History